 We updated this later in 2023 with virtually no changes in from last year.
 There's not a lot of innovation that happens in fungo bats and these few have become staples of the game.

 Best Fungo Bats

-Depending on the brand and model, Fungo bat’s can weigh as light as 13 ounces and up to 25 ounces.
-Most are considered, around a drop 20.
-So, your 37 inch fungo might weigh around 17 ounces.
+Depending on the brand and model, Fungo bats can weigh as light as 13 ounces and up to 25 ounces.
+Most are considered, around a drop of 20.
+So, your 37-inch fungo might weigh around 17 ounces.
 However, the balance of the bat is so thin that they swing very light.
-Control is, in large measure, the point of the fungo bat.
+Control is, in considerable measure, the point of the fungo bat.

-If you askt he pros they will tell you yes.
+If you ask the pros, they will tell you yes.
 Nothing quite feels right until you hit with a wood bat.
 And that extends to fungo work too.
-But, we have found that aluminum bats are smooth and simple too.
+But, we have found that aluminum bats are smooth and straightforward too.
 They are also somewhat cheap and, to boot, they do not break.
-For the average coach on the average team aluminum fungo’s work just fine.
+For the average coach on the average team, aluminum fungo’s work just fine.

 Depending on the quality, you can expect to pay anywhere from $40 to $80 for a legitimate fungo.
 There are several outside of those ranges too.
 But, last we checked, even our winning SSK fungo is close to $80 a stick.

 What’s the difference between Fungo Bats?